zolotarovgl/homeodb_alignment/README.md

 # HomeoDB2 phylogenies
 __TODOs__:
-* build phylogenies for ANTPs
+* build phylogenies for ANTPs -DONE
-* build phylogenies for PRDs
+* build phylogenies for PRDs - DONE
-* Compare obtained family classifications with what's "known" for human genes using adjusted Rand index
+* Compare obtained family classifications with HomeoDB2 gene family assignments for human genes using adjusted Rand index or similar metrices
-    * what's now is deduced from gene classification in HomeoDB2
-* these results will be later used to compare "the best case" performance with classification from TF evolution pipeline
-* an additional analysis would be using GeneRax to potentially improve the classification.
+* Do this for classifications obtained on the "raw" and GR-improved trees